Back

 Sundew, also known for the sticky cuttings filled with sweet droplets with which they catch insects, is a perfect choice for a terrarium.
 This is because Drosera generally stay small, this makes them ideal for confined spaces.
 Besides, Drosera are also great to look at.

 The pitcher plant is, of course, an incredibly spectacular plant that comes in an awful lot of different sizes, shapes and colours.
 Take the Nepenthes, for example, these are also known as the tropical pitcher plant.
 They are perfect for terrariums as they need constant humidity and temperature.
-The Sarracenia, on the other hand, benefits more from a cooler environment.
-These are suitable for larger terrariums where you can create a temperature swing, so to speak.

 How do I create the best terrarium for my carnivorous plants?